 Impact Story

-Serving as an executive director of a national organization isn’t for the faint of heart.
+Serving as executive director of a national organization isn’t for the faint of heart.
 The role requires immense poise under pressure and the ability to handle an array of challenges.
-Executive directors wear many hats, from fundraising and public relations to leading staff and steering programmatic work, an effective executive director must possess a broad skillset.
-While this position may be overwhelming at times, it can feel especially daunting for new leaders who are stepping into this role for the first time.
+Executive directors wear many hats, from fundraising and public relations to leading staff and steering programmatic work.
+An effective executive director must possess a broad skillset.
+While this role may be overwhelming at times, it can feel especially so for new leaders who are stepping into it for the first time.
 So where can new leaders turn for support?

 Quick Facts